ColeFlenniken/csi3335-project/README.txt

 2. Copy the teamSpencer.sql file
 3. Paste the file in whatever folder is your current directory when using your mariaDB database
-4. From the mariaDB terminal, run the command "\. teamSpecer.sql"
+4. From the mariaDB terminal, run the command "\. teamSpencer.sql"
 5. This will create the database used in the project

 Flask Setup: